What “The Office” Can Teach You About Being A Social Media Manager

 How to Set SMART Goals for the Strategy

-SMART goals work really well for most fields, including digital marketing.
+SMART goals work well for most fields, including digital marketing.
 For this next step, Jack has to set Specific, Measurable, Attainable, Relevant, and Time-bound goals.
 In doing this, Jack has to have a precise strategy for each social network.

 Keeping an Eye on Competitors